nicolehao34/nicolehao34.github.io/_posts/2025-08-26-What-Buddhism-Taught-Me-About-Neuroscience.md

 The discomfort, or suffering, comes from the world not unfolding the way your brain assumed it would.

-In this situation, what happened under the hood is, Your brain used prior interactions to predict an outcome (a timely response).
-The silence produces a prediction error, whioch is a mismatch between the predicted signal and the actual input.
+In this situation, what happened under the hood is:
+Your brain used prior interactions to predict an outcome (a timely response).
+The silence produces a prediction error, which is a mismatch between the predicted signal and the actual input.

 That error flags “uncertainty” and forces your brain to revise its model: maybe your friend is busy, maybe the relationship is changing, maybe there’s a threat.